justicephysics/humanos2.0/retired-contributors.md

 ### ✍️ Author or Co‑Author Pages
 - Do you have a deep understanding of thermodynamics?
 Quantum mechanics?
 Agriculture?
 Governance?
 Space systems?
-- Write a page, a section, or even a single paragraph for the Virtual Nalanda.
+- Write a page, a section, or even a single paragraph for the Justice Physics Nalanda.
 We will help you polish and publish it.
 - Your name will be credited alongside your contribution — this is a living archive of human knowledge.

 ### 🔍 Research Open Problems